fixm-ccb/FIXM-Core-4.2.0-testing/docs/ffice-application-library-for-fixm.md

 similar fashion as for FIXM Core data structures.

-The picture below provides an overview of the FF-ICE Message data structures modelled in the FF-ICE Application Library.
+The picture below provides an overview of the FF-ICE Message data structures modelled in the FF-ICE Application.

 ![Overview of the FF-ICE Message Data Structures](.//media/image30.png "Overview of the FF-ICE Message Data Structures")